projectwholefoods/wholefoods/README.md

 ## `wholefoods`

 > ⚠️ This repository is now deprecated.
 The inputs part of the project has been merged with the research effort: [research-public](http://google.com)
 > Please note: Structurally, the integration format remains the same.
-ALL your previous implementation will work as normal.
+ALL existing implementations will work as normal.
 This change only affects development process of our team and outlines the integration intent more closely.
 Thanks for your understanding.

 ## Additional resources